|Rating:||8.6 / 10|

 Many of us who have a SPOT bought it for its other features (e.g. the satellite messaging) and its these features that make this device attractive to hikers.
-I’ve being using my SPOT Gen 3 for just on a year now and my overriding reason for purchasing it was to keep my family (i.e. Gill) happy on those occasions when I go off grid (very off grid) solo hiking in remote wilderness areas.
+I used my SPOT Gen 3 for just over a year before changing to the Garmin InReach Explorer+ and my overriding reason for purchasing it was to keep my family (i.e. Gill) happy on those occasions when I go off grid (very off grid) solo hiking in remote wilderness areas.
 Its here that the SPOT excels with the following features:

 As mentioned, the reason I carry this unit is for peace of mind for family.
-When I’m using the SPOT Gen 3, Gill is much more understanding when I’m doing crazy stuff like hike 54 km in a single day in a snake infested wilderness area where I won’t see anyone else on the entire trip.
+Gill is much more understanding when I’m doing crazy stuff like hike 54 km in a single day in a snake infested wilderness area where I won’t see anyone else on the entire trip.
 As it turned out, on that particular hike I encountered bad lightening, thunder and heavy rain all combined with the dense forest and my signal dropped out.
-I wasn’t aware of this but due to the severity of the storm, Gill started to worry.
+I wasn’t aware of this but due to the severity of the storm, and Gill started to worry.
 The signal did come back about 20 minutes later.

-The SPOT uses the Globalstar Satellite System which is not as bulletproof as the well known GPS.
+The SPOT uses the Globalstar Satellite System which is not as bulletproof as the PLB system.
 For this reason SPOT recommends that you sit your unit on your body.
 My GPS sits in my pants pocket and I have never had a situation where the signal has dropped out even in bad weather.

 Physically the unit is lightweight and robust, and is smaller than most of the PLBs available on the Australian market.
 Its pretty simple to use with the set up process being done through the online dashboard.

 So is the SPOT Gen 3 worth considering?
 If you use the SPOT Gen 3 solely as a PLB then it is an expensive option.
-Have a look at the costs outlined below and you’ll soon see that the minimum cost after the first year is $296 AUD per year (costs on the websites are advertised in US dollars so don’t forget to do the conversion).
-Now if you are hiking regularly and using this unit regularly then spreading the cost over 12 months means you are up for around $25 AUD per month which is a relatively cheap way of providing peace of mind to your family.
-However, if you are only hiking for one month a year, then look at the new Garmin Inreach units that also have GPS capability as well as two way messaging because that MAY be a cheaper option for you.
+Have a look at the costs outlined below and you’ll soon see that the minimum cost after the first year is $258 AUD per year (costs on the websites are advertised in US dollars so don’t forget to do the conversion).
+Now if you are hiking regularly and using this unit regularly then spreading the cost over 12 months means you are up for around $22 AUD per month which is a relatively cheap way of providing peace of mind to your family.
+Since we did our original review spot has now changed their plan structure and now offer a plan that can be used for just a single month h=which is great if you only do that one trip a year.

 Please ensure you do the maths on this to see which option is going to be the best one for you.
 The answer really depends on your own personal situation.
 When I purchased my SPOT Gen 3 it was the obvious choice for me.